drewlyton/blog-posts/3 Shape Up Tactics Every Product Team Can Use.md

 *Shape Up* is a product development methodology that I think is well suited for this type of customization.
 Although it was developed at Basecamp - a company known for its dogmatic ways of working - most of the strategies they share in the book are malleable and portable.

 At its core, *Shape Up* is really just a set of tactics designed to help teams focus on the most important aspect of product development: **the relationship between problem and solution**.
-So, in this post, I'm going to share five tools I find incredibly useful from Shape Up that any team can use.
+So, in this post, I'm going to share three tools I find incredibly useful from Shape Up that any team can use.

 ## [1.
 Breadboarding](https://basecamp.com/shapeup/1.3-chapter-04#breadboarding)
 Ideas are fickle.
 As they sit in our heads, we change, morph, and adapt them with each new conversation, requirement, and piece of feedback we receive.
 And this can sometimes lead us to lose the core concept of our solution.
 Soon we start asking things like, *"Wait, how does this all fit together again?"*